BRITISH THEATRE CHALLENGE WINNERS 2019

 Thank you to everybody that has entered this year’s playwriting competition – It’s been a pleasure reading all of your scripts over the past few months so please, keep up the awesome writing!

-Choosing five plays from an array of excellent scripts has been an incredibly difficult task so well done to those writers who were chosen for the shortlist but we also highly commend all writers who entered their plays, it’s no easy feat.
-“Playwriting is the last great bastion of the individual writer.
-It’s exciting precisely because it’s where the money isn’t.
-Money goes to safety, to consensus.
-It’s not individualism.”
-John Patrick Shanley
+Choosing five plays has been an incredibly difficult task, well done to those writers who were chosen for the shortlist but we also highly commend all writers who entered their plays, it’s no easy feat; “Being a playwright is like the equivalent of doing a jigsaw puzzle that has 1,500 pieces, and it’s a jigsaw of a blue sky.
+Not a cloud in sight.”
+Lewis Black

 Didn’t make it this time or have another play you’d like us to look at?
 The Sky Blue Script Appraisal Service is now up and running for all your short and full length plays.